Rachel Daquis: Other work

-Aside from volleyball, Daquis also has worked as a model and she also finished culinary art studies.
-On October 1, 2014, she appeared on the cover of FHM Philippines as the cover girl for the October issue, and was named the 8th sexiest women of the Philippines.
-On October 16, 2015, Daquis was selected by the San Miguel Beermen of the PBA as the team muse, along with her teammate Alexa Micek for the 2016 PBA Opening Ceremony.
-On January 21, 2016, Daquis was announced the newest face of Snow Caps and mySlim.
-On June 1, 2016, Daquis again appeared on the cover of FHM Philippines as the cover girl for the June issue.
-In October 2018, Rachel Anne Daquis started her own business building the RAD Fitness Philippines which now has 5 branches.
+Aside from volleyball, Daquis has also worked as a model and finished culinary art studies.
+In 2014, she appeared on FHM Philippines as its cover girl for the October issue, and was named the 8th sexiest woman in the Philippines.
+On October 16, 2015, Daquis was selected by the San Miguel Beermen of the PBA as the team muse, along with her teammate Alexa Micek for the 2016 PBA opening ceremony.
+On January 21, 2016, Daquis was announced as an endorser of Snow Caps and mySlim.
+In 2016, Daquis reappeared on the cover of FHM Philippines for its June issue.
+In October 2018, she started her own business, the RAD Fitness Philippines which now has five branches.
+In January 2024, Daquis opened the Forn de Manila, the first Filipino bakery in Barcelona, Spain.